Baltic Sea Conservation Foundation (BaltCF)

 - How to Apply

-- Step 1: Download and read Funding Guidelines.
-Step 2: Contact project coordinator Kathleen Schwerdtner Manez (kathleen.schwerdtner-manez@baltcf.org) for a pre-application call.
-Step 3: Submit a concept note (one-pager) to applications@baltcf.org.
+- Step 1: Download and review Funding Guidelines.
+Step 2: Schedule a call with project coordinator Kathleen (kathleen.schwerdtner-manez@baltcf.org) before submitting.
+Step 3: Submit concept note (one-pager) to applications@baltcf.org.
 Assessment takes up to 2 months.
-Step 4 (if concept note approved): Submit full grant application form and budget template.
-Applications accepted on a rolling basis.
+If approved, invited to submit full grant application.
+For capacity grants and special funding types, separate application guidelines apply.
+Southeast Baltic Capacity Grant had a 30 April 2026 deadline (now passed).

 - Target Region

-- Baltic Sea catchment area, including all Baltic Sea countries (Germany, Denmark, Sweden, Finland, Estonia, Latvia, Lithuania, Poland, Russia and others).
+- Baltic Sea catchment area (Germany, Denmark, Sweden, Finland, Estonia, Latvia, Lithuania, Poland, Russia, Belarus, Czech Republic, Slovakia, Ukraine, Norway)

 - Contact